akpw/Obj-C-FusionTables/README.md

 }
 ````

-Another easy way to learn the API is of course via taking a look at the ````Obj-C-FusionTablesTests```` (see below).
+Another way to learn the API is of course via taking a look at the ````Obj-C-FusionTablesTests```` (see below).

 # The Tests
 The tests are intended to  cover all essential Obj-C-FusionTables API operations.
-The test cases go sequentially from creating a table / style / template / inserting sample rows through cleaning everything up and restoring the tested Google account to its initial state.
+The test cases go from creating a table / style / template / inserting sample rows through cleaning everything up and restoring the tested Google account to its initial state.

 # Compatibility
-GroupedUITableViews requires ARC and are optimised for iOS6 and above.
+GroupedUITableViews requires ARC and are optimised for iOS8 and above.